oauthstuff/draft-oauth-rar/main.md

 The authorization data types supported can be determined using the metadata parameter `authorization_data_types_supported`, which is an JSON array.

-Clients annonce the authorization data types the use in the new dynamic client registration parameter `authorization_data_types`.
+Clients announce the authorization data types the use in the new dynamic client registration parameter `authorization_data_types`.

 The registration of new authorization data types with the AS is out of scope of this draft.